faster-cpython/ideas/pystats_docs.md

 ### Unsupported opcodes

-The number of times an unsupported opcode caused a potential trace to be abandoned.
+The number of times an unsupported opcode caused a potential trace to be truncated.

 ## Rare events